george-gca/george-gca.github.io/_drafts/2023-03-20-regex-or-python-string.md

   - slicing the end of the string with the same size as `sub` then using `==` operator
   - slicing the end of the string with the same size as `sub` then using `endswith`

-When looking for more than one substring, we used the same cases as above, but giving the list of substring to search for.
+When looking for more than one substring, I used the same cases as above, but giving the list of substring to search for.
 When using regexes, we used the `|` operator to search for all the substrings at once.

 <script>
   function convertScale(value) {